yiliu1998/ATTweights/README.md

 # ATTweights
-An R function and illustrative example for weighted ATT methods (a generalization to conventional ATT)
+An R function and illustrative example for weighted ATT methods (a generalization to the conventional ATT)

 Please cite the following paper: